gklrajan/Rajan-et-al_2022_behavioralAnalysisPipeline/README.md

 # Rajan-et-al_2022_behavioralAnalysisPiperline

-Add 'usefulFunctions' to your MATLAB path.
+DC_CurvatureBased_HBT.m and ZF_CurvatureBased_HBT.m are used for the analysis of the short-term swimming kinematics of Danionella and zebrafish, respectively.

+Compare_ZF-DC_MSD-R.m is used on both the fish to calculate the Mean Square Displacement (MSD) and the reorientation kinematics using heading correlation (R).

 All example data is available here (too big to be uploaded on github): https://drive.google.com/drive/folders/1nDyCEUc7RMN7Yd9BR7LMjlCjKkhfxsbC?usp=sharing
+The folder 'usefulFunctions' contains a few external functions used in the scripts.
+Please add it to your MATLAB path.